mhwood/mitgcm_notes/setup/installation_macos.md

 First download the latest version of OMPI [HERE](www.open-mpi.org/software/ompi/v4.1/).
 For MacOS, choose the `tar.gz` option.

-Then, unzip the file and run these commandsL
+Then, unzip the file, `cd` into the open_mpi dir, and run these commands:
 ```
-commands
+./configure --prefix=$HOME/opt/usr/local
+make all
+make install
+$HOME/opt/usr/local/bin/mpirun --version
 ```

-Next, add these lines to your `.bash_profile` file:
+Next, add these lines to your `.bash_profile` file, replacing `username` with your username on your machine:
 ```
 export MPI_INC_DIR="/Users/username/opt/usr/local/include"
 export PATH="$PATH:/Users/username/opt/usr/local/bin"